jawaidiqbal10/ietf-draft-ai-security-events/draft-iqbal-rosomakho-ai-security-events-00.md

 * Deployment patterns: Direct connections, gateway consolidation, embedded AI, autonomous agents, and multi-agent orchestration
 * Environment types: Browser extensions, desktop applications, cloud services, edge devices, and containerized infrastructure

 This specification does not cover general AI model training security, prompt injection detection, or AI output quality monitoring, which are addressed in separate standards.
+These domains MAY consume the event taxonomy defined here as input signals but are otherwise out of scope.

 ## Requirements Language